dtcc-platform/dtcc-model/docs/installation.md

 DTCC Model can be easily installed using [`pip`](https://pypi.org/project/pip/).

-To install from the Python Package Index (PyPI), run the following command:
+To install from the Python Package Index (PyPI):

     pip install dtcc-model

-To install from the source directory, run the following command:
+To install from the source directory:

     pip install .